Student Accessibility Services Forms

 - New and revised accommodations will be processed through Week 6 of that quarter.
 We are happy to offer support past that date or to discuss accommodations for the next quarter.
 Students with approved accommodations in place may request them for that quarter at any time.

 - Accommodation requests will be processed in the order in which they are received.

-- New students must submit a Student Application.
-Log into the Student AIM Portal using your Shoreline email address and password, and complete the application.
+- New students must submit a New Student Application.
+To do this: Log into the Student AIM Portal using the activated Shoreline email address and password, and complete the application.